Anytech/silverstripe-pwa/README.md

 # PWA module for SilverStripe

 This module will add a Service Worker & Web Manifest to your SilverStripe Project.
-You can change the manifest settings in the site-settings section inside the CMS.
+You can change the manifestsettings in the site-settings section inside the CMS.

 ## Functions